-Gynecomastia: differential diagnosis for male breast cancer
+Gynecomastia Causes: Differential diagnosis for male breast cancer

 What is gynecomastia?

-Men with gynecomastia may have a disk or button-like growth under the nipple and areola that can be felt, and is sometimes also visible.
-The development of gynecomastia will be unique for each patient, depending on the patterns and sizes of the glandular tissues involved, and the extent to which these tissues are intermixed with fibrous and adipose tissue.
+Men with gynecomastia may have a disc or button-like growth under the nipple and areola that is palpable and is sometimes also visible.
+The development of gynecomastia will be unique for each patient, depending on the patterns and sizes of the glandular tissues involved.
+Furthermore, the extent to which these tissues are intermixed with fibrous and adipose tissue also plays a role.

 Well this page is getting a little old.
 We have recently created a new page with more up-to-date information on Gynecomastia.